-Income tax expense for the three months ended March 31, 2008 was \$0.2 million, which was consistent with the expense incurred for the three months ended March 31, 2007.
+Income tax expense for the three months ended June 30, 2008 decreased by \$0.1 million to \$0.2 million from \$0.3 million for the three months ended June 30, 2007.
 We expect that substantially all of our 2008 taxable income generated from our U.S. operations will be offset by federal net operating losses generated by us in prior years.
 Accordingly, we expect that any tax expense generated by our U.S. operations in 2008 will be made up primarily of federal alternative minimum tax and to a lesser extent certain state tax expense.
 Taxable income generated by our subsidiary in Denmark will be subject to taxation at the Danish statutory rates as we have no net operating loss carry-forwards or tax credits available to offset current or future taxable income in that jurisdiction.
 We regularly evaluate our valuation allowance recorded against our net deferred tax assets.
-Should we generate net income in 2008 and project net income for 2009 and beyond, we may determine, after considering all available objective evidence, that it is more likely than not that all or some portion of our net deferred tax asset would be realized.
-Should that determination be made, we would reverse all or portion of our deferred tax asset valuation allowance at such time and recognize a reduction of income tax expense (as of March 31, 2008, the amount of any reduction which would impact income tax expense was approximately \$1.6 million).
-In addition, as a portion of our deferred tax asset was generated from excess tax deductions from share-based payment awards, pursuant to SFAS No. 123(R), a portion of any such valuation allowance reversal would be recorded to additional paid-in capital when the deduction reduces tax payable (as of March 31, 2008, such amount would have been approximately \$1.9 million).
+Should we generate net income in 2008 and project net income for 2009 and beyond, we may determine, after considering all available evidence, that it is more likely than not that all or some additional portion of our net deferred tax assets would be realized.
+Should that determination be made, we would reverse all or a portion of our deferred tax assets valuation allowance at such time and recognize a reduction of income tax expense (as of June 30, 2008, the amount of reduction which could impact income tax expense totaled approximately \$0.6 million).
+In addition, as a portion of our deferred tax assets were generated from excess tax deductions from share-based payment awards, pursuant to SFAS No. 123(R), a portion of any such valuation allowance reversal would be recorded to additional paid-in capital when the deduction reduces tax payable (as of June 30, 2008, such amount would total approximately \$1.9 million).